Helping you create work that feels good!

 I speak from experience.
 I have had two breakdowns – one after the end of my marriage, and a second one of the career/identity variety.
 Based on my experience from the first, I handled the second one differently.

-- Changing Your Mind
+- You Can Change Your Mind

 On one of my last vacation days this summer, I set out to do a 24-kilometer hike.
 It would ensure that I met my goal of hiking a certain distance by the end of my Rocky Mountain travels.
 I approached the trailhead with a heavy pack and a hopeful heart.
 Ten minutes into my hike, something wonderful happened!
 I came across a family of Rocky Mountain Bighorn Sheep, about seven or eight of them.
 Right.
 In.
 My.
 Path.